Tow Truck and Towing Insurance

 What Tow Truck Insurance Does Not Cover

 There are several limitations to what tow truck insurance will cover.
 It does not cover your personal vehicles, including those that you are towing with your tow truck.
-This includes the vehicles that are owned by your business even if they are not used for personal reasons.
+For those vehicles you should consider insurance options like full coverage.
+It doesn’t cover vehicles that are owned by your business even if they are not used for personal reasons.
 You will need other commercial insurance for those vehicles beyond the tow truck coverage.

 Other things that are not covered by your tow truck insurance include the following: